Car Battery Terminals Crossed – What Happens If You Put The Battery Cables On Wrong Sides

 Connecting the positive terminal first is recommended to ensure the spanner is not able to cause any damage even if it has met the chassis.

-And just as it is recommended to start with the negative terminal while connecting the cables, you need to remove them first as well.
+On the contrary, it is recommended to start with the negative terminal while disconnecting the cables.

 Can Get Electrocuted While Operating A Car Battery?